jahands/backup-benchmarks/README.md

 - Git mirror to test backing up millions of small, easily dedupable/compressible data.
 A large number of repositories are downloaded and then updated before each backup to gather many changes.

-- Virtual Machines: a Windows 10 VM will be used to test VM backups, installing many different
+- Virtual Machines: a Windows 10 VM will be used to test VM backups, installing many different programs and downloading data to generate changes.